top of page

 Eligibility: Everyone is eligible to enroll in this course.

-"Economics for Everyone: Basics of Economics" on Udemy is a foundational course that provides an accessible and user-friendly introduction to the fundamental concepts of economics.
-This course is designed to make economics comprehensible to individuals of all backgrounds and levels of prior knowledge, without complex jargon or academic barriers.
-It typically covers key economic principles, including supply and demand, market structures, pricing, and basic economic theories.
-Taught by experienced instructors, this course aims to demystify economics and show how it relates to everyday life and decision-making, making it suitable for anyone seeking to gain a better understanding of economic concepts.
+"Economics for Everyone: Basics of Economics" on Udemy is a foundational course that provides an accessible introduction to the fundamental concepts of economics.
+This course is designed to make economics comprehensible to individuals of all backgrounds without complex jargon.
+It covers key economic principles, including supply and demand, market structures, pricing, and basic economic theories.
+This course aims to demystify economics and show how it relates to everyday life and decision-making.

 Cost: Free